ywanyi/devdocs/mtf/mtf_entities/mtf_fixture.md

 ```

 To apply the changes, enter the following commands:

 ```bash
 cd <magento2_root_dir>/dev/tests/functional/utils
 ```

 ```bash
 php generate.php
 ```

 ## Add a repository to the fixture field {#mtf_fixture_repositoy}

 Now we have a new fixture for Widget.
 All fields are defined and ready to take test data.
-Let's assume that we are not focused on {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} updates functionality and want to use pre-defined data.
+Let's assume that we are not focused on [layout](https://glossary.magento.com/layout) updates functionality and want to use pre-defined data.

 For this goal, link to the repository where all test data has already been defined.